Gretchen Frances Bennett

 Guardian, Garden

-October 5th - November 16th, 2024
+October 5th - December 28th, 2024

 A new large- and small-format color pencil drawing series of plant-life and other elements of nature trace the relationship between art, landscape, and emotion in my work.
 Meticulous drawings of natural phenomena render elements of landscape in intricate layers that seem to be off-register with each other, establishing an open and interpretive space that speaks to the overlap between the external natural world and those aspects I discern to be elemental in me; ways I’m not that different from a flower.